Has your dentist recommended a dental crown to restore your tooth? If so you may be wondering what’s involved in the procedure.

 The dentist shapes the tooth by filing down and removing part of the outer layer of enamel so that the crown can easily adhere to the tooth.
 In some cases, they may need to use filling material if there is insufficient tooth structure to affix the crown to.

-Once done, the dentist then takes precise moulds or impressions of your teeth to make a custom crown.
+Once done, the dental professional then takes precise moulds or impressions of your teeth to make a custom crown.
 This may involve physical moulds crafted from dental putty or paste that holds the shape of your teeth or alternatively, 3D digital scans of your teeth.

 An impression of the teeth on the opposite jaw may also be taken to ensure that the dental crown fits perfectly into your bite and sits comfortably against the other arch of teeth.